cheminfo-js/spectra/packages/nmr-simulation/README.md

 ## simulate1d

 This function simulates a one dimensional nmr spectrum.
-This function returns an array contaning the relative intensities of the spectrum in the specified simulation window (from-to).
+This function returns an array containing the relative intensities of the spectrum in the specified simulation window (from-to).

 ### Parameters